AssassinLYB/STEAM-SurvivalLog-wiki/README.md

 - **Search**: pinyin & initials supported (e.g. type `ftq` to find 佛跳墙, "Buddha Jumps Over the Wall")
 - **Utilities**: list sorting & filtering, ingredient-tag filters, ⭐ favorites with a stat-comparison table, light/dark themes, adjustable font size
 - **Recipe progress tracker (v1.1.0)**: mark recipes as unlocked — from recipe lists, detail pages, or the 🔒 button right on item rows; browse them grouped by original category on the "✅ Unlocked" page (cooking by dish sub-type, crafting by product category); clear all with a confirmation
+- **Item unlock progress (v1.3.0)**: mark any item (ingredients / ready-to-eat food / dishes / materials, …) as "unlocked" — one-click 🔒/🔓 on list rows and the detail page, "unlocked-first" sorting in category lists, and a summary on the "✅ Unlocked" page (independent from recipe marks)
 - **Responsive**: the layout switches automatically between desktop and mobile browsers (drawer sidebar on phones, no app required)

 ## Changelog

+- **v1.3.0** (2026-08-25)
+  - Item-level unlock flag: every item (not just dishes) can now be marked "unlocked" — raw ingredients, ready-to-eat food, materials, etc. all show a 🔒/🔓 toggle on list rows, and the item detail page has one too
+  - Category lists: new "unlock status" sort — order by unlocked-first / locked-first
+  - "✅ Unlocked" page: new "unlocked items" section (grouped by category); clear-all now clears both recipes and items
 - **v1.2.0** (2026-08-24)
   - Recipe list sections: specific recipes (fixed ingredients) come first, generic recipes (ingredient combinations / free combination) after, each with its own heading
   - Fixed ingredient-category tags: the item detail "used in recipes" combo list and the food-list category filter now match by the real ingredient category (meat / vegetable / mushroom / staple, …), so the related generic recipes are correct